hergaiety/blog/source/_posts/a_modern_terminal_workflow_1.md

 brew cask install iterm2
 ```

-* *Zsh* is a powerful shell and an alternative to MacOS’s default Bash.
+* **Zsh** is a powerful shell and an alternative to MacOS’s default Bash.
 This will be covered in more detail in part 3.
+* **Tmux** is a terminal multiplexer.
+Using some keyboard hotkeys you can use tabs and split panes for better multitasking.
-* *NeoVim* is a modern alternative to Vim TK.
+* **NeoVim** is a modern alternative to Vim, a terminal based code editor with efficiency and code reading in mind.
 This will be covered in more detail in part 2.
 NeoVim has a strange path due to being in active development at the moment.
-* *iTerm2* TK
-* *Tmux* TK
+* **Python** is installed to extend NeoVim’s plugin support.
-* *Ag* is a code-searching tool similar to Ack but faster and will be covered more in the next article.
+* **Ag** is a code-searching tool similar to Ack but faster.
+This will be covered more in part 2.
-* *Reattach-to-user-namespace* is a MacOS Sierra fix to ensure the workflow has access to the clipboard so share copy and paste functionality as one would expect in the correct namespace.
+* **Reattach-to-user-namespace** is a MacOS Sierra fix to ensure the workflow has access to the clipboard so share copy and paste functionality as one would expect in the correct namespace.
-* *Python* is installed to extend NeoVim’s plugin support.
+* **iTerm2** is a terminal replacement with a great level of customizability and integration with Tmux.

 ### Upgrading NeoVim to Have Python Support